-We do not enter into derivative instruments for any purpose other than to manage our interest rate exposure.
-That is, we do not engage in interest rate speculation using derivative instruments.
+We do not enter into derivative instruments for any purpose other than to manage our interest rate or foreign currency exposure.
+That is, we do not engage in interest rate or currency exchange rate speculation using derivative instruments.

 Item 8.
 Financial Statements and Supplementary Data